Working with a Funeral and Memorial Home

 Funerals or memorial services are times of passage in which we gather to grieve and share stories and to give thanks to God for the life of the one who has died.
 The members and staff of St. Luke Lutheran Church seek to be of comfort and assistance to the family and friends at such a time.

-Please confer with our clergy to schedule a service that will be held at the church.
+Please confer with the pastor to schedule a service that will be held at the church.
 Timing will depend upon whether the service is to be a funeral or memorial service.
 The difference between a funeral and a memorial service is the presence or absence of the casket.
 Because the casket is present at a funeral, such a service needs to be held within a few days of the death.
 Because there is no casket at a memorial service, it can occur several days or weeks afterward.
 You will want to find a date that best fits the needs of family and friends as well as any necessary burial arrangements.

-Our clergy will meet with you to plan the service and provide bereavement counseling.
+Pastor Keith will meet with you to plan the service and provide bereavement counseling.
 If there are hymns, scripture passages, and a special reading you would like included in the service, let the pastor know.
 The pastor will also have suggestions for music and scripture readings.
 A family member or friend of the deceased may read Scripture and/or a reading at the service.
 If you would like remembrances shared at the service, it is recommended that you limit it to one.
 Others may share either at the reviewal the day before or at the lunch.
 The church provides a simple bulletin for the order of service.

 Scheduling Memorial Gifts